Mustapha-Yousfi/madrasati/README.md

 # madrasati
-ENT for arabic and pricate schools
+ENT for arabic and private schools